GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 ---
 ## Information System Owner

 A role with an ID value of \"system-owner\" is required.
 Use the responsible-party assembly to associate this role with the party assembly containing the System Owner's information.
+For the responsible-party of this role, the referenced party must be of type person, not organization.

 {{< figure src="/img/ssp-figure-12.png" title="FedRAMP SSP template information system owner." alt="Screenshot of the system owner  information in the FedRAMP SSP template." >}}